Below are some of our most frequently asked questions about Sub-capacity licensing. To view answers, simply click a question.

-Scenarios for Power Systems(PDF, 447KB) available from Counting Software licenses using specific virtualization technologies.
+Scenarios for Power Systems available from Counting Software licenses using specific virtualization technologies.

 For those few exceptions, the products are typically not capable of being deployed in a virtualized server environment, the product is always deployed on the entire server environment, or the product solution's architecture is such that ILMT is unable to discover the processor core capacity of the virtualized server environment.
 These products must be licensed on a full capacity basis.
-See the Passport Advantage Sub-capacity Licensing Eligible Product Statement.(PDF, 24KB)|
+See the Passport Advantage Sub-capacity Licensing Eligible Products.

-|20||Is sub-capacity licensing available for both Passport Advantage and Passport Advantage Express customers?
+14. Is sub-capacity licensing available for both Passport Advantage and Passport Advantage Express customers?

-|22||How do customers enroll in the Sub-capacity Licensing program?||Effective July 18, 2011, customers no longer have to enroll separately for Sub-capacity licensing.
 Sub-capacity licensing terms are included in the IPAA.
-Visit Passport Advantage Online for more details.|
+Visit Passport Advantage for more details.

-|23||If a customer has a 16 processor core server, but only 8 cores have been activated, is this sub-capacity?||No. Full capacity licensing requires the customer to only acquire PVUs for the 8 activated cores in this situation.
+No. Full capacity licensing requires the customer to only acquire PVUs for the 8 activated cores in this situation.
 As more processors are activated, the customer needs to acquire additional software license entitlements.
 Sub-capacity will only apply if the customer sets up partitions that have less than 8 active processor cores available.
 See the next FAQ below for more information on activated processor cores.

-|24||Are customers required to acquire license entitlements for deactivated processor cores on a server?||No. IBM only requires licenses for activated processor cores.
-Some servers, like IBM's System p and System i, may be delivered with one or more processor cores deactivated, or turned off, to allow for future system growth.
+No. IBM only requires licenses for activated processor cores.
+Some servers may be delivered with one or more processor cores deactivated, or turned off, to allow for future system growth.
 For instance, a system may ship with 8 physical processor cores where only 6 have been activated.
 This would allow the customer to have the additional 2 processor cores turned on in the future as their workload requirements grow.
 For software that is licensed on a per core basis, this server only contains 6 activated processor cores.
 Clients would only be required to obtain software licenses for all activated processor cores available for use on the server, so in this example, licenses are not required for the remaining 2 cores until they are activated.